grafana/explore-logs/docs/sources/_index.md

       height: 24
     - title: Log patterns
       href: ./patterns/
-      description: Use automatic log grouping to remove noise and find needles.
+      description: Learn how you can use automatic log grouping to remove noise and find hard to locate logs.
       height: 24
 ---